Renault Austral review

 But does the Renault Austral make enough of a splash to drag buyers away from the established range of hybrid SUVs?
 There are loads of talented competitors vying for your attention, such as the Kia Sportage, Hyundai Tucson, Toyota RAV4 and Ford Kuga.

-We’ve tested several examples of the current Austral since launch, including a six-month long-term test conducted by Parkers car tester Adam Binnie.
-You can read more about how we test cars via our dedicated explainer page.Â
+We’ve tested several examples of the current Austral since launch.
+As well as this new facelifted model, a six-month long-term test was conducted by Parkers car tester Adam Binnie.
+You can read more about how we test cars via our dedicated explainer page.

 British Australs get a head start on the competition, though, because Renault has decided to only offer the car with a high level of standard equipment in the UK.
-Even the most basic Techno specification comes with 19-inch alloy wheels, Matrix LED headlights, a 12.3-inch digital instrument cluster and a 12-inch portrait infotainment system powered by Google.
+Even the most basic Techno specification comes with 19-inch alloy wheels, Matrix LED headlights, a 12.3-inch digital instrument cluster and a 12.0-inch portrait infotainment system powered by Google.

 But it’s no longer good enough to just be efficient.
 The Toyota RAV4 and Ford Kuga hybrids are both very frugal, but the former comes with an industry leading 10-year warranty and the latter is great fun to thrash down a wiggly B-road.
 The Kia Sportage also has an impressive technology suite.